The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 - Best features: OTTO SEO, an automated SEO AI assistant, AI Content Writer, Site Auditor

 - Pricing: Starts at $99/month for the Starter plan with 2 user seats and 5 site projects.
+AI visibility tracking features are available on the Growth plan for $199/month.
 7-day free trial.
 Credit card required.

-Search Atlas is a new all-in-one AI SEO tool that came out in 2024, and it’s already making waves as a fresh alternative to industry giants like Semrush and Ahrefs.
+Search Atlas is a new all-in-one SEO platform that came out in 2024, and it’s already making waves as a fresh alternative to industry giants like Semrush and Ahrefs.

 With Search Atlas, you can: